 A functional CV type is recommended if:

-- You have made a decision to change your professional activities;
+- You have decided to change your professional activities;

 - You are looking for work after a long break;